 Remote support will be able to troubleshoot you with most common issues, or inform you if the problem is a global one or only on your end.

 There are three actions that you can take to solve most of the issues on the platform known as the three Rs or RRR Protocol:

 Click on the two semicircular arrows 🔄 on the top bar of Interprefy's soft console:

 This will refresh your connection and return you to the soft console in 3-5 seconds, without the need to write the token or your name again.

 Reload the Browser

 If RAL did not solve the problem, next step is to reload your browser.
-You will find a semicircular clockwise arrow ⟳ on the address bar of your Chrome, Firefox or Edge browser:
+You will find a semicircular clockwise arrow ⟳ on the address bar of your Google Chrome or Microsoft Edge browser: